roblabs/openmaptiles-ios-demo/readme.md

 ### Change Log

+* Dec 13, 2019 — Move from Cocoapods to Carthage.
+Upgrade to Xcode 11.3.
+Uprade to Mapbox 5.5
 * Nov 19, 2019 — Upgrade to Xcode 10.1
 * Jan 30, 2017 — upgrade to Mapbox 3.4.1 & Podfile
 * 2016 — Initial Version